 Richelle Clifton, BS is a 1st year doctoral student in the PRISM lab.
 Her research interests include examining how physical and psychological health are affected by race, sex, class, and positioning within culture and society.
 She is interested in contributing to the body of research that aims to reduce the disparities faced by youth, minorities, and other under-served populations through early assessment and intervention.
 In particular, Richelle aims to address gaps in the literature relating to stigmas and self-stigmas that minority populations face, and how these stigmas affect health and health beahvior.

-Micah Faidley is a senior psychology major at IUPUI and has worked as an undergraduate research assistant in the PRISM lab since June 2015.
-His research aims to understand the relationships between various socio-cultural stressors and important health outcomes.
-More specifically, he is interested in examining variables, such as mindfulness and self-compassion, that may influence these relationships and promote psychological well-being, particularly among under-served and marginalized populations.
-Micah hopes to eventually develop culturally-specific programming for children, adolescents, and young adults incorporating mindfulness, self-compassion, and other novel strategies to reduce health disparities.
+Micah Faidley, BA has worked as a research assistant in the PRISM lab since June 2015.
+His research investigates the relationships between socio-cultural stressors and various psychological and behavioral health outcomes.
+He is interested in constructs, such as mindfulness, self-compassion, and ethnic identity, that may influence these relationships and promote psychological well-being, particularly among under-served and marginalized populations.
+Micah recently graduated from IUPUI and will be attending the University of Wisconsin - Madison this fall as a 1st year doctoral student, where he will continue his research with the goal of eventually developing culturally-relevant programming for children, adolescents, and young adults.

 Taylor Pemberton is a junior psychology major at IUPUI and an undergraduate research assistant in the PRISM lab.
 She is interested in learning more about causal factors and outcomes associated with risky behaviors, as well as how interventions can have a significant impact on these relationships.
 Through research, Taylor hopes to gain social and analytical skills that will help her prepare for medical school.